What can Jesus' interactions with the Pharisees and teachers of the law in Luke 5 teach us today?

 There, in the foyer, we continued to talk.
 As the conversation progressed, it slowly became clear that this church secretary wasn't a born-again Christian.
 Nor did she understand what it meant to be one.

 There she was, however, working as a receptionist and secretary for a Church of the Nazarene.
 She had no idea there might be a difference between superficial acceptance of a religious label and a transformed, authentic life in Christ.
-Yet, she was working eight hours a day for a church which says reaching the unsaved is a top priority.
+Yet, she was working eight hours a day for a church that says reaching the unsaved is a top priority.

 Has the "live-peaceably-with-all" of our Christian ethic become so distorted by the "anything goes" spirit of the age that it's considered out of place for church leaders and members to witness to their congregation's own employees?
 Has Satan successfully deceived us into accepting a live-and-let-live philosophy under the guise of "living peaceably with all"?